ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 <CloudDetails />

-## Creating a dictionary with a DDL query
+## Creating a dictionary with a DDL query {#creating-a-dictionary-with-a-ddl-query}

-Dictionaries can be created with [DDL queries](../../../sql-reference/statements/create/dictionary.md), and this is the recommended method because with DDL created dictionaries:
+Dictionaries can be created with [DDL queries](../../sql-reference/statements/create/dictionary.md), and this is the recommended method because with DDL created dictionaries:
 - No additional records are added to server configuration files
 - The dictionaries can be worked with as first-class entities, like tables or views
 - Data can be read directly, using familiar SELECT rather than dictionary table functions